LiteLDev/liteloaderbds-documentation/en/Usage.md

 2. Unzip the downloaded file into the BDS directory.

+3. (Optional) If you want to use LLMoney, which is a prerequisite of many plugins, download it from <https://github.com/LiteLDev/LLMoney/releases/latest> and put the `LLMoney.dll` file to `plugins/`.

+4. (Optional) If you want to use LLPermission, which is a prerequisite of some plugins, download `LLPermission.zip` and put everything in it to `plugins/LiteLoader`.

+5. (Optinoal) If you want to use LLParticle, which is a prerequisite of some plugins, download `LLParticle.zip` and put everything in it to `plugins/LiteLoader`.

-3. Run `LLPeEditor.exe` in the BDS directory.
+6. Run `LLPeEditor.exe` in the BDS directory.
 4.

-4. Run `bedrock_server_mod.exe` in the BDS directory to start the server.
+7. Run `bedrock_server_mod.exe` in the BDS directory to start the server.

 ### Installing on a Linux distribution